thimremy/mobility_in_brussels/README.md

 ## Next steps

+- Improve current visualizations and develop new ones in Tableau
 - Shift from .csv files to BigQuery tables to store bike information
 - Add bike information on the map
 - Add Villo! real-time data on the map